Management of Community Leadership

 -

-Together with the Executive, you must ensure that proper records are kept, and in some circumstances displayed, and that they are available for review: a full list of record types is available from US Centre.
+You must also ensure that Community records are properly kept, displayed when required, and available for review.
+A full list of required record types can be obtained from US Centre.